Committed to serving customers in the UK

 You can look at our complaints data in depth.
 The summary below shows just how far we have come already.

-However much we are determined to learn from any complaint, it is heartening for us to see the number of complaints overall is reducing as we fix the issues we find.
 We benchmark complaints against the sector using the industry-wide metric of complaints received per 1,000 accounts.
 This enables us to compare like-for-like performance.

 “Our strategy and culture – the way we do things – are inextricably linked.
 Only by having a customer-focused strategy can a customer-focused culture flourish.
 Our business is based on relationships within the communities we serve, helping to deliver their long term goals.
 So, the way for us to help Britain prosper is to be the best bank for customers.”